ARM vs Fixed Rate Mortgage Calculator

 When the ARM Bet Pays Off

 ARM saves money when rates stay flat or fall.
 If rates rise, the reset payment can erase several years of initial savings in one year.
-The financially safer approach is to treat ARM savings as conditional and only rely on them if you have clear plans to move or refinance before reset.
+ARM savings during the initial period are conditional on rates not rising before reset; borrowers who move or refinance before the reset date avoid that exposure.

 Run it with sensible defaults